 Operating expenses are comprised of store operations, primarily payroll, rent and utilities, and corporate overhead.
-Store operating costs were approximately \$1.7 million for the three months ended September 30, 2019 and approximately \$1.4 million for the three months ended September 30, 2018, an increase of approximately \$1.3 million or 94%.
+Store operating costs were approximately \$1.3 million for the three months ended September 30, 2018, an increase of approximately \$1.3 million or 94%.
 The increase in store operating costs was directly attributable to the addition of eight (8) new locations that were acquired in 2019, two locations acquired in June and July 2018 for which there were only partial sales in 2018, and two new stores opened in new markets in 2019 that were not open for any portion of the three months ended September 30, 2018.
-In addition to the new stores opened or acquired in 2019, as discussed above, we acquired 8 stores at various times in 2018, opened a new store in October 2018, and two new warehouse facilities.
+In addition to the new stores opened or acquired in 2019, as discussed above, we acquired 8 stores at various times in 2018, opened a new store in October 2018, and acquired our new e-commerce site in mid-September 2018.
+Effective April 1, 2019 we opened two warehouse facilities.
 The addition of these new stores, discussed above, and the two new warehouse facilities were the primary reasons for the increase in store operating costs.
-Store operating costs were positively impacted by the acquisitions of new stores in 2018 and 2019, which have lower percentage of operating costs to revenues due to their larger size and higher volume.
+Store operating costs as a percentage of sales were 12.6% for the three months ended September 30, 2019, compared to 16.8% for the three months ended September 30, 2018.
+Store operating costs were positively impacted by the acquisitions of new stores in 2018 and 2019 which have lower percentage of operating costs to revenues due to their larger size and higher volume.
 In addition, same store sales increased 48% comparing the quarter ended September 30, 2019 to the quarter ended September 30, 2018.
 The net impact, as noted above, was lower store operating costs as a percentage of revenues.

 Corporate overhead, comprised of general and administrative costs, share based compensation, depreciation and amortization and corporate salaries, was approximately \$2.6 million for the three months ended September 30, 2019, compared to approximately \$1.3 million for the three months ended September 30, 2018.
 Corporate overhead was 12% of revenue for the three months ended September 30, 2019 and 16% for the three months ended September 30, 2018.
 The increase in salaries expense from 2018 to 2019 was due primarily to the increase in corporate staff to support expanding operations, including purchased store integrations, accounting and finance, information systems, purchasing and commercial sales staff.
 It should be noted that when we consummate a new acquisition, purchasing and back office accounting functions are stripped from the new acquisitions and those functions are absorbed into our existing centralized purchasing and accounting and finance departments, thus delivering cost savings.
-Corporate salaries and related payroll costs as a percentage of sales were 4.7% for the three months ended September 30, 2019, compared to 3.0019 of the three months ended September 30, 2019 and approximately \$375,000 for the three months ended September 30, 2018, with a majority of the increase related to advertising and promotion, travel & entertainment, professional fees and insurance, were approximately \$804,000 for the three months ended September 30, 2018, which a majority of the increase related to advertising and promotion, travel and entertainment and legal fees.
-General and administrative costs as a percentage of revenue were 3.7% for the three months ended September 30, 2019, and 4.5% for the three months ended September 30, 2019.
-As noted earlier, corporate overhead, which includes non-cash expenses consisting primarily of depreciation and share based compensation, was approximately \$801,000 for the three months ended September 30, 2019.
+Corporate salaries and related payroll costs as a percentage of sales were 4.7% for the three months ended September 30, 2019 compared to 5.5% for the three months ended September 30, 2018.
+General and administrative expenses comprised mainly of advertising and promotions, travel & entertainment, professional fees and insurance, were approximately \$804,000 for the three months ended September 30, 2019 and approximately \$375,000 for the three months ended September 30, 2018, with a majority of the increase related to advertising and promotion, travel and entertainment and legal fees.
+General and administrative costs as a percentage of revenue were 3.7% for the three months ended September 30, 2019, and 4.5% for the three months ended September 30, 2018.
+As noted earlier, corporate overhead, which includes non-cash expenses consisting primarily of depreciation and share based compensation, was approximately \$801,000 for the three months ended September 30, 2018.